 Summary

-Below you'll find a summary of how to setup your API!
-The 5 main steps are in 2 categories excluding the prerequisites.
+Below you'll find a summary of how to setup API Access.

 - Prerequisites